25+ Historic Landmarks in San Diego to Visit (Guide)

 San Diego County offers no shortage of things to do.
 Starting with its iconic oceanfront, ever-abundant daily doses of sun and incredible year-round weather, art galleries, concert halls, performance art theaters, running, hiking and bike trails.
 That list goes on.
 And did I mention amazing year-round weather?

-Less people, though, may think history mecca when they think of our nation’s most southwestern county, located on the furthest out frontier of westward expansion in the U.S. But think about it: that’s still pretty old!
-So a quick dose of reality is in order.
+Less people, though, may think history mecca when they think of San Diego.
+But So, a quick dose of reality is in order.
 That is, San Diego County is home to over 200 sites registered by the California Historical Resources Board as historically significant, as well as home to 140 sites listed as such by the National Register of Historic Places, which is overseen by the National Park Service.

 History, of course, grounds you in the community in which you live and history-centric tourism of any sort can be a deeply meaningful experience.
 Historical exploration, too, often comes for free or on the cheap, and can often be done in tandem with other things you’ve already got planned for the day when you’re out and about.
 It’s easier to do that sort of thing when you’ve got a handy map, which is why we’ve created one for you!